nagasudhirpulla/GoogleMapsAPIExamples/README.md

 ---calculate the number of pixels per latitude or longitude by using the fromLatLngToContainerPixel function on any two latlong coordinates like LanLng(0,0) and LanLng(1,1)

----add a scroll to top button that appears if page scrolled down
+---add a scroll to top button that appears if page scrolled down --- done